 At the river, cross the plank bridge to the right of the steps on the shore.
 Walk across the sandy bed towards the opposite bank, where steps will be found leading to the field on the right of Penpol Creek.
 In the field, follow the path left to a gate in a small wood.
 Pass through the wood and through another gate into a field.
 Take the path climbing through the field to a gate on the left of Penpol House.
 The gate opens onto a lane to Crantock (on the right).

 Close to the village a carved figure head from a ship does duty as a lintel over the doorway of a shed.
 This and the carvings over many a cottage door adds to the charm of this old-world village.
 Crantock is mentioned in the Doomsday Book.
 It is a place of extremely ancient origin, St Carantacus having founded an oratory here in the fifth century.

-From this date it becomes established for many centuries before the Norman Conquest as as seat of learning of considerable importance, boasting no less than eight colleges and a collegiate church.
+From this date onwards it becomes established for many centuries before the Norman Conquest, as seat of learning of considerable importance, boasting no less than eight colleges and a collegiate church.
 Little evidence of this past glory remains in the present church which dates from the thirteenth century, but it does have an exceptionally fine screen.
-There is an ancient granite coffin in the church yard and under a canopy on the seaward side, the old parish stocks.
+There is an ancient granite coffin in the church yard and under a canopy on the seaward side you’ll find, the old parish stocks.

 A carving relates the story of the last man to be held in the stocks and how he escaped from them.
 There is a saint’s well in the centre of the village.

 A lane below the church leads to Crantock Beach and extensive sand dunes.
 To complete the circuit, leave Crantock by Beach Road and take the footpath indicated to the right, through a gate.